jeff52415/ai-news-ignite/README.md

-# ai-news-ignite
+# AI News Ignite

-A repository dedicated to automatically collecting the latest AI news, standardizing it into a consistent format using a LangGraph Agent, and powered by GitHub Actions to keep you at the forefront of AI.
+A repository dedicated to collecting the latest AI news and writing them into a standard, structured format.
+Utilizes LangGraph agents and GitHub Actions for automated, scheduled news collection and summarization.